Engaged Buddhism

 Sonoma County Secure Families Collaborative: The backbone organization to a network of 8 partners who provide pro-bono legal services, social services, and mental health support.

 350.org: Focused on climate, this is a movement made up of ordinary people taking action in several ways, from quick online action to deep organizing and campaign leadership.
+Third Act: Harnessing generational power to safeguard climate and democracy.

 THE DHARMA OF ENGAGED BUDDHISM

 Love and Compassion in Meditation and Action by Ven.
-Bhikkhu Bodhi
+Bhikkhu Bodhi.

 The Dharma of Engaging in the World by Anam Thubten Rinpoche.
 How the bodhisattva ethos of engaged Buddhism is an essential aspect of the Buddhist path.